Samsung/tizen-docs/docs/application/native/guides/multimedia/image-classification.md

 # Image Classification

-You can classify an image, which belongs to the corresponding labels.

-The main features of the Media Vision Inference API include:

-- Classifying an image:

 Image classification is one of the main features of the Media Vision Inference API.
-You can [classify](#classify) an image, which matches to its corresponding labels.
+You can [classify](#classify) an image, which belongs to the corresponding labels.
 For example, to classify an image consisting of a food item, you can apply a food classification model while doing inference of the decoded image data.

 ## Prerequisites